NFeingold/Virtual-Kubelet-Demonstration/Guide/1 -IoT Hub and AKS/README.md

 I have also created [AutoHotKey Scripts](https://github.com/NFeingold/Virtual-Kubelet-Demonstration/tree/master/Guide/1%20-IoT%20Hub%20and%20AKS/Automation) that will prompt you for variable names, then type everything for you.

 I have also created a Shell Script, which I will soon publish as an alternative to the AutoHotKey script.
-It is currently untested.
+It is currently working, but frequently giving CrashLoopBackOff errors.
+Working to see why this is.

 ### Cheat Sheet